feroz39/snapfolio/README.md

 ## License Information

 This template is available for **commercial use** under the **MIT License**, making it suitable for personal and professional projects.
 However, it is **not open source**.
-Users who utilize this template are required to credit my GitHub profile: [Your GitHub Profile](https://github.com/feroz39) <!-- Update with your actual GitHub profile link -->
+Users who utilize this template are required to credit my GitHub profile: [feroz39](https://github.com/feroz39) <!-- Update with your actual GitHub profile link -->

 ## Live Preview

-You can view a live demo of the Snapfolio template here:
-[Preview URL](https://feroz39.github.io/snapfolio/) <!-- Update this link with your actual preview URL -->
+You can view a live demo of the Snapfolio template here: [Preview URL](https://feroz39.github.io/snapfolio/) <!-- Update this link with your actual preview URL -->

 ## Installation Guide